How to Stop Your Spouse From Bringing Up the Past

 When you are in a heightened state of arousal, it is hard to solve a problem.

 The “fight or flight” response can be activated.
-Although good for survival, not necessarily so good for relationships considering it is not “one against the other” situation.
+Although good for survival, it’s not necessarily so good for relationships considering it is not a “one against the other” situation.
 You should be focusing on resolving the problem, not fighting each other.

 Therefore, learning to control your emotions to manage the discussion better is one of the key elements to a successful conflict resolution free of past mistakes.